-Our next litter of kits is expected to arrive on December 16th and will be ready to go to their new forever homes on February 9th.
+Our newest litter of kits has arrived on February 2nd and will be ready to go to their new forever homes on March 30th!!!

 A completed questionnaire form is required for potential adoptees :)

 We at Rosewood Rabbit Farm pride ourselves in raising gentle and loving companion Netherland Dwarf rabbits.
 We breed for small ears and baby-like features with round faces.

 Currently we produce rabbits with coat colors of orange, fawn, cream, and blue eyed white.
 Our vienna mark and vienna mark carrier colors are chestnut, black, and blue.
 We have tortoiseshell in classic, chocolate, blue, and lilac variations.
 Although we do produce these colors, we do not always have them available and certain colors are much rarer and less likely to be born than others.